 Want your A1–A5 print to look crisp?
 Run this checklist before you export.
+For sizing, keep this print size calculator open while you work.

 1) Start with the best source